Blinman

+The two towns were Blinman and Blinman North until 1986, when Blinman was re-named Blinman South and Blinman North was re-named Blinman.

 History

-Indigenous people

-This land belonged to the Adnyamathanha tribe, of Indigenous Australians prior to colonisation.
-One of their unique customs was burn offs (controlled bushfires) to promote plant growth in the future seasons.
+Blinman is situated on the traditional lands of the Adnyamathanha tribe of Indigenous Australians, who were its custodians for thousands of years.
+One of their customs was burn-offs (controlled bushfires) to promote future plant growth.

-European settlement

-The first European settlement around the current Blinman, was firstly of Angorichina Station.
-This land was taken up for sheep farming in the 1850s.
+The first European settlement around what is now Blinman was Angorichina Station, taken up for sheep farming in the 1850s.
 A shepherd employed by the station, Robert Blinman, discovered a copper outcrop on a hot December day in 1859.
-Blinman gambled some of his money on the presence of more underground copper and received a mineral application in 1860.
-On 1 January 1861, Blinman and three friends, Alfred Frost, Joe Mole and Henry Alfred, received the lease for the land that became Blinman.
+Blinman gambled some of his money on the presence of more underground copper and received a mineral licence in 1860.
+In 1861, Blinman and three friends, Alfred Frost, Joe Mole and Henry Alfred, received the surface lease for the land that became Blinman.

-Mining was successful in the first year and the mine became known as Wheal Blinman.
-The original four leaseholders sold their mine in February 1862, for about 150 times the purchase price.
-The new owners were the Yudnamutana Copper Mining Company of South Australia, who also owned a rich deposit north of Blinman.
+Mining was successful in the first year, when the mine became known as Wheal Blinman.
+The original four leaseholders sold their mine in 1862 for about 150 times their purchase price.
+The new owners were the Yudnamutana Copper Mining Company of South Australia, which also owned a rich deposit north of Blinman.
 The mine was very successful during the 1860s and the site became permanent, with buildings being constructed and more miners moving to the area, some from the Burra mine.
-The hardest problems at the time were the transport of Ore and the finding of water.
-Over the next 20 years, railways were developed and wells were sunk at regular intervals making settlement easier.
+The biggest challenges at the time were the transport of ore and the finding of water.
+During the next 20 years, wells were sunk at regular intervals to refresh the animals hauling the ore.
+In 1881, construction of the Central Australia Railway reached Parachilna, 25 km to the west of the mine, overcoming the tyranny of the 200 km journey over rough dirt tracks to Port Augusta.